fuelphp-storage/event/readme.md

 }, $myObject);
 ```

-## Prioritizing events *
+## Prioritizing events

-Events can be priorritized with the addition of a priority number in the `->on` method.
+Events can be prioritized with the addition of a priority number in the `->on` method.

 ```php
 $container->on('my_event', function(){